-The State Library's fellowship program is the largest in Australia.
+The State Library's fellowship program is one of the most substantial in Australia.
 Each year, the Library offers Creative Fellowships to encourage the original and imaginative use or development of the Library’s collections for new work.

 The Library also provides a number of fellowships to support and recognise the importance of scholarly endeavour in areas ranging from children’s literature and social history to the visual arts, theatre, 19th-century Victoria, Indigenous cultural research and digital technology.